 Teaching and Learning

-During this unprecedented period, Borlase staff are working hard to provide continuity of teaching and learning for all our students.
-We are continuing to follow the school timetable, albeit with slightly shortened lessons.
-Our approach is based on the Google Apps for Education tools that our staff and students are familiar with.
-In particular, we are using Google Classroom and Google Meet to enable our students to keep in touch with their classmates and teachers and to remain on top of their studies.
+In the event of having to return to a full lockdow, Borlase would move back into the Borlase@Home environment that we so successfully developed between March and July.
+We would continue to follow the school timetable, albeit with slightly shortened lessons.
+Our approach would be based on the Google Apps for Education tools that our staff and students are familiar with.
+In particular, we would use Google Classroom and Google Meet to enable our students to keep in touch with their classmates and teachers and to remain on top of their studies.

 The timings of our Borlase@Home school day are as follows:

 |10.30 - 11.15am||Break (clubs and societies)|

 |1.30 - 2.10pm||Period 5|

 We make a distinction, during a Borlase@Home period, between active and passive lessons.
 In active lessons, students have the opportunity to engage directly with their teacher and, often, their fellow classmates too.
 Generally this is through the use of Google Meet.
 Passive lessons are set through Google Classroom and do not involve direct teacher contact: they provide students with the chance to explore topics or questions more independently.
 Keeping in touch with the classroom experience as much as possible is important.
 For that reason, all students should have at least one active engagement with their teachers each week, in every subject.